Hakkies Husselman

 Dawid Husselman, better known as Hakkies Husselman (born 3 November 1972), is a Namibian rugby union former international player and a current coach.
 He played as a scrum-half.

 Career

 Player

 He played for Western Province in South Africa.
-His first match for Namibia was at 3 July 1993, with AGRU, in a 64-20 win.
+His first match for Namibia was on 3 July 1993, with AGRU, in a 64-20 win.

 Husselman was present at the 2003 Rugby World Cup finals, playing three games.
 He had 10 caps for his country, with 4 tries scored, 20 points in aggregate.

 Coach

 He latter became a coach, and was nominated coach of Namibia at 27 June 2007, for the 2007 Rugby World Cup finals.
 Namibia lost all four games, but did a convincing performance at the 17-32 loss to Ireland.
 He applied to remain in office after the World Cup but was dismissed.